 All the information is stored in the cloud – so if one device goes down, it doesn’t matter – when it comes back online or is replaced is simply re-syncs.
 We have been working with a Swiss company for the EPOS deployment and a Swedish company to manage the card processing – which have both been fantastic and we are already working on next summer’s systems and testing out new features on our winter events.

 It doesn’t come cheap.
 Yes, the price of tech is falling and that helps, but when your rolling out systems for 1000 bar staff that requires internet connectivity in multiple locations (some shows have over 25 bars that can span miles of undulating countryside) combined with purchasing several hundred EPOS tablets, card readers, satellites etc. the outlay can be pretty big – but we firmly believe it will pay dividends to us across a number of levels – the most important being the service we can offer our clients.

 The results from this summer have been fascinating.
 We’re seeing a direct correlation of uplift & convenience spend when customers are given alternatives to cash.
 We’re identifying trends in what customers like to drink according to the time of day, programming and even weather.
-In 2014 we’re about to understand a lot more.
+We’re about to understand a lot more.”